Aleo-DevRel-Ambas/zero-to-zk/src/learn/network/concensus.md

 AleoBFT guarantees instant finality once validators achieve consensus for each block.
 With instant finality, not only validators enjoy better node stability but also creates smooth experience for applications developers and users.
 And this guarantee makes interoperability with other ecosystem simpler.

-Aleo topmost priority is to ensure decentralization.
-AleoBFT incentivise provers also to become a validator themselves by staking 1 million ACs.
-This helps further decentralise Aleo network and fortifies censorship-resistence guarantee.
+AleoBFT provers are computing core components of ZK proofs and receive shares of coinbase rewards by solving and producing these coinbase proofs, which is called Proof of Succint Work (PoSW).
+This incentivise provers also to become a validator themselves by accumulate and stake 1 million ACs.
+By having broader rewards distribution, it helps Aleo Network to achieve greater proving capacity, further decentralise and scaling Aleo network and fortifies censorship-resistence guarantee.